ep390/ep390/website/app/assignments/1/page.md

 Creating a new branch is essential for submitting your homework correctly!

-When starting work in a shared git repository, always begin by creating a new git branch, for example:
+When starting work in a shared Git repository, always begin by creating a new Git branch, for example:

 ```bash
 git checkout -b alice-hw1
 ```

 You can also use GitHub Desktop if you do not want to use the Terminal.
-Substitute `alice-hw1` with a suitable branch name.
+Replace `alice-hw1` with a suitable branch name.

-1. Create a new directory in your student folder named `website/app/students/alice/hw1/` (replace `alice` with your name)
+1. Create a new directory in your student folder named `website/app/students/alice/hw1/` (replace `alice` with your name).
-1. Add a `page.jsx` file in that directory, for example: `website/app/students/alice/hw1/page.jsx`
+1. Add a `page.jsx` file in that directory, for example: `website/app/students/alice/hw1/page.jsx`.

 Copy the following JSX code: